Munchausen's syndrome is a psychological disorder where someone pretends to be ill or deliberately produces symptoms of illness in themselves.

 Diagnosing Munchausen's syndrome can be challenging for medical professionals.

-People with the syndrome are often very convincing and skilled at manipulating and exploiting a doctor's concern for their patients, and their natural interest in investigating unusual medical conditions.
+People with the syndrome are often very convincing and skilled at manipulating and exploiting doctors.

 Healthcare professionals can also run tests to check for evidence of self-inflicted illness or tampering with clinical tests.
-For example, the person's blood can be checked for traces of medication they shouldn't be taking but which could explain their symptoms.
+For example, the person's blood can be checked for traces of medicine they should not be taking but which could explain their symptoms.

 Doctors will also want to rule out other possible motivations for their behaviour, such as faking illness for financial gain or because they want access to strong painkillers.